The 7 Mistakes Made in Choosing an Accountant & How to Avoid Them

 Areas you could explore with your accountant may include tax saving strategies, strategic business planning, sales lead qualification, margin improvement, overhead reduction and plans to maximise your profits.

-If your accountant doesn’t offer these services to support the financial wellbeing of your business, it could well be beneficial to source a more visionary and strategic firm – one that will be with you every step of the way.
+If your accountant doesn’t offer these services to support the financial wellbeing of your business, it could well be beneficial to source a more visionary and strategic firm – one that will be with you every step of the way. - Missing out on your accountants added-value services

 In today’s highly competitive business environment you need far more from your accountant than the basic legal compliance of making sure your accounts are prepared and filed on time.
 While the compliance services are essential, many business owners miss out on these added-value services for fear of them costing too much or, more likely, not understanding their true value.